w3c/wai-tutorials/source/menus/flyout.html.erb.md

 As interactive components, fly-out menus need to be developed with accessibility in mind to make sure that they are operable using assistive technologies and the keyboard.
 For people with reduced dexterity it is also important that submenus don’t snap back immediately when the mouse leaves the clickable area.

 To make navigating a fly-out menu easier, hidden links should not be part of the keyboard navigation by default and also hidden from assistive technologies.
-They should, however, show up when requested by the user.
+They should only show up when requested by the user.

 Usually the first-level menu items are links to individual pages whether they have a submenu or not.
 Items containing a submenu should be marked in a way that is obvious.
 In the following example, only the SpaceBears menu item has a submenu: